ejdostal/elist_analysis/README.md

 Conduct deeper analysis on loyalty participation, repeat purchase rates, and conversion from first-time to returning customers to assess customer retention impact.

+## Appendix

-## Assumptions & Caveats
+### Assumptions & Caveats
 <!--(bullets)
 - [ ] List any assumptions you made throughout the project or caveats about data issues -->

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
-These assumptions and caveats are noted below:
+Throughout the analysis, multiple assumptions are made to manage challenges with the data.
+The assumptions and caveats are noted below:

-- Missing or nonsensical country records were excluded from global distribution analysis.
+- Missing or nonsensical country records were excluded from geographical distribution analysis.
-- Orders with missing or invalid dates were excluded from sales trend analysis.
+- Orders with missing or invalid dates were excluded from time analysis.

 <!--
 - Refund data for 2022 is assumed to be missing - given the total absence of any refund records throughout that year.